 To avoid this, best is to acclimate the plants for bright sunlight without exposing them at once.

-Apart from that if you come across any browning of the spines of the plants, it could be natural due to aging.
+Furthermore, if you grew these plants while covering them with a shade cloth, avoid exposing them to full sunlight all at once.
+Apart from that, if you come across any browning of the spines of the plants, it could be natural due to aging.

 Euphorbia turning yellow

-Your Euphorbia could turn yellow due to several reasons.
-It could be mainly due to the faults you do in watering them.
+Your euphorbia could turn yellow due to several reasons.
+It could be mainly due to the mistakes you make in watering them.
+Literally, you should water the soil only when it is dry.
+You could consider watering them once a week during the summer.

 If you are unsure as to whether the soil is dry or moist you could simply place your finger into the soil and check the soil condition.